Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Edit features using feature forms/README.md

 7. To commit edits on the service geodatabase:
     1. Call `featureForm.finishEditing()` to save edits to the database.
     2. Retrieve the backing service feature table's geodatabase using `serviceFeatureTable.serviceGeodatabase`.
-    3. Verify the service geodatabase can commit changes back to the service using `serviceGeodatabase.serviceInfo.canUseServiceGeodatabaseApplyEdits`
+    3. Verify the service geodatabase can commit changes back to the service using `serviceGeodatabase.serviceInfo.canUseServiceGeodatabaseApplyEdits`.
     4. If apply edits are allowed, call `serviceGeodatabase.applyEdits()` to apply local edits to the online service.
-    5. If edits are not allowed on the `ServiceGeodatabase`, then apply edits to the `ServiceFeatureTable` using `ServiceFeatureTable.applyEdits()`
+    5. If edits are not allowed on the `ServiceGeodatabase`, then apply edits to the `ServiceFeatureTable` using `ServiceFeatureTable.applyEdits()`.

 ## Relevant API